VIPP Social determinants of health

 Goal 4: Enhance the physical environment to improve safe and healthy living

 The Physical Environment consists of both the natural environment and the built environment.
-The physical environment profoundly affects health and safety from the air we breathe and water we drink, to the transportation and infrastructure to which we have access.
+It profoundly affects health and safety, from the air we breathe and water we drink to the transportation and infrastructure to which we have access.
 Considering the physical environment in our injury and violence prevention work opens up many opportunities to be creative and to collaborate with non-traditional partners in meaningful ways that can help improve health and safety for whole communities and populations.

 Approaches